-23. Q. What happens to my health insurance?
+23. Q. What happens to my health insurance as a rehired retiree?

 A. Health insurance will be offered to a Senate Bill 1049 retiree if they work enough hours as defined by the active employee health plan.
 If a retiree already qualifies for District-paid retiree insurance, they will remain on their retiree coverage.